 The lower the price of a given good, the more of it a company will sell.
 That’s micro-economics 101.
 Maybe something even lower than 101.

-That story played out this week—meaning the week of May 31st—when Raya and the Last Dragon left the comforting confines of Disney’s “Premiere Access” program on June 4th.
+That story played out this week—meaning the week of May 31st—when Raya and the Last Dragon left the comforting confines of Disney’s “Premier Access” program on June 4th.
 The boost in viewership directly matched the decline in price—going from $30 a la carte to included in the $4-8 subscription fee—as you can see here:

 Given the conversation online, some folks find this boost a bit incredible.
-And really a “3x” increase is good!
+And really, a “3x” increase is good!
 But how good?
 Well, I have no idea.

 (I know, I know.
 I should deliver more grand pronouncements.
 Nothing’s more quotable than pundits who confidently know everything.
 I just wish reality complied with such simplicity.)

 To start, this is a single data point.
 Raya is Disney’s first animated kids film that was released on PVOD and then came to SVOD.
 Soul and Luca were both released straight-to-streaming, so we can compare all those SVOD launches, but it isn’t quite apples-to-apples.
 Even if you include Disney’s live-action Mulan, a sample size of 2 is still much too small to draw conclusions.